Flags During the Years of Oppression 1899 - 1917

 During the Years of Oppression the Lion Flag gained further political meaning and became a symbol of resistance in Finland.
 As Russification policies sought to dismantle Finnish autonomy, the Russian authorities banned the use of the Lion Flag in the late 1890s.
 This prohibition only strengthened its power, the ban itself confirmed the lion as the true symbol of Finnish sovereignty.
 While simpler bicolour flags were used since they were less strictly regulated, the Lion Flag became the primary emblem of the Constitutionalist movement.
 For them, the lion did not just represent Finland, but the Finnish State and its Constitution.
 The imagery of the lion brandishing a Western straight sword and trampling an Eastern curved scimitar perfectly encapsulated their legalistic argument: that they were defending a liberal western legal tradition against Eastern autocracy and illegality.

 A distinction often arose among Finnish-speaking activists: while the blue-and-white colours were embraced as the national colours of the Finnish people and culture, the Lion Flag was revered as the state flag.
 Thus, while the other red-and-yellow flags remained largely a Svecoman phenomenon, the Lion Flag found broad support across linguistic lines among those opposing Russian overreach.
-The most radical Constitutionalists engaged in active resistance, culminating in the assassination of Governor-General Bobrikov by Eugen Schauman in the summer of 1904.
+The most radical of the Constitutionalists eventually moved over to active resistance, culminating in the assassination of Governor-General Bobrikov by Eugen Schauman in the summer of 1904.
 Following the assassination, the prohibited Lion Flags were defiantly raised on the flagpoles of the Senate, the Bank of Finland, and the State Archives.
 The following year, during the General Strike of 1905, the liberalized atmosphere allowed Lion Flags to be flown openly and widely throughout the capital and the country.

 Leijona1